arun96/sketching/README.md

 #### Threads

 The number of threads parameter determines the number of reads processed at once.
 Going forward, I hope to parallelize the process of screen generation too.

+#### Specifying Input Files

+Instead of passing in a folder containing the genomes or reads, you may instead pass in a file containing a list of files to be used.
+To generate such a file you can navigate to the folder you want, and use the command `ls -d "$PWD"/* > genomes.txt` to generate a list of files in the folder, listed with absolute path.
+This option allows you to pick and choose which files in a folder you want to include, instead of just using the entire folder.

 #### Read Loading